lsimpson667/costa-rica-in-massachusetts/README.md

 -	Advertise their events and provide resources for Costa Ricans living in Massachusetts

-Graphic:
+Graphics:
 When the user enters my website, they can see the full homepage and the events page.
-However, I have also created an admin portal from scratch.
+However, I have also created a fully functional admin portal from scratch.
 Only administrators are able to login and use this part of the website.
 Pictures 2 - 5 are pictures of what the Admin Portal looks like.
 Picture 1 is the top of the home page of my website.

 Setup:
 This repo requires HTML, CSS, JS, MongoDB, Express, Node.js, and Bootstrap